Rosen-Team-B/Rosen_B_2/documentation/meetings/teamMeetings/2022 09 29 - Team meeting W3.md

 - **Contributors to PR cannot merge; must have a non-contributor review PR before merging**
 - Options for frontend: React.js, Angular, Django, vanilla JS
 - All members should research supporting arguments for the frontend (React?) and backend (backend?)
+- Also research more options for backend and database

+Questions for the client:

+- Thoughts on what frameworks would be best and how that is (+ database options) -